amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The rifling process uses a static tool and controls the groove depth by running constant current for a set amount of time, which gradually widens the grooves as the steel closest to the helical wire erodes away.
 As a starting point, I used the same electrolyte concentration, pumping equipment, and amperage they do.
 I'll put the specifics into a wiki page soon after this post goes up.

-Onto the machine: I've put a schematic at the top of the article.
+On to the machine: I've put a schematic at the top of the article.
 At heart it's a simple Z motion platform, geared down to make it possible to move very small increments.
 The toolhead is rigidly attached to the motion stage, with a "crown gear" pivot point to allow the tool to be rotated up and back into place manually for installation.
 I 3D printed a platform for holding the metal stock over a plastic capture tank, which seems to be rigid enough for the current purpose.

 A second plastic bin covers the top, because electrolyte injection causes a lot of overspray (which is corrosive to the leadscrews & rails).
 I repurposed a large glass beaker as a secondary holding tank to experiment with electrolyte filtration, and as a way to more easily replace the solution mid-cut if necessary without jostling the machine.